5 Tips for Using Signage to Communicate with Your Retail Customers

 1. Choose the Font Wisely

 Think carefully about the font you choose for your sign.
 Does it fit in with other signs and the overall theme of your retail environment?
 Is the font conducive to selling and persuasion?
-If you’re communicating a sales-related message, dark and bold fonts are not always appropriate.
+If you’re communicating a sales-related message, dark and bold fonts are not always appropriate for your brand strategy.
 In many situations, softer, natural-looking fonts develop trust between a brand and its customers.